RoastBeefSandwichCo/ripple-coins/README-deposits.txt

 Option 2 is simpler.
 I think.
 Still comparing.

+## Example workflow
-Anyway, here's one possible programmatic workflow:
+  - One possible programmatic workflow:
 Assuming a gateway-hosted wallet:
-1) Attach a coin address to a ripple ID and/or an external user ID.
+1. Attach a coin address to a ripple ID and/or an external user ID.
  (One table should store all rippleID-wallet-externalID associations for all coins)

-2) Mark current block -1 as last block checked in transaction db (One table should store all 'last block checked' for all coins)
+2. Mark current block -1 as last block checked in transaction db (One table should store all 'last block checked' for all coins)

-3) Query coin daemon every 5 minutes for transactions to all addresses since last block checked (One table should store all crypto transactions for all coins) (Unsure if wallets with >100 addresses will require additional steps)
+3. Query coin daemon every 5 minutes for transactions to all addresses since last block checked (One table should store all crypto transactions for all coins) (Unsure if wallets with >100 addresses will require additional steps)

-4) Add new transactions to tx db, mark outstanding
+4. Add new transactions to tx db, mark outstanding

-5) Process outstanding deposits by submitting deposit requests to gatewayd via API
+5. Process outstanding deposits by submitting deposit requests to gatewayd via API

-6) Update last block checked
+6. Update last block checked

-7) Poll for deposit clearing (this needs to be fleshed out)
+7. Poll for deposit clearing (this needs to be fleshed out)

-8) Mark deposit cleared in tx db
+8. Mark deposit cleared in tx db

-9) Begin again at step 3
+9. Begin again at step 3

 This is a bit of a draft.
 Input is hereby solicited.